dantapia17/dantapia17/README.md

 # 👋 Hi, I’m Daniel

+With 5+ years of experience, I specialize in **billing operations, revenue analytics, and pricing strategy** transforming complex financial data into insights that improve accuracy, efficiency, and profitability.

-I bridge finance, analytics, and operations data, using SQL, Excel, Tableau, Power BI, and ERP systems to optimize workflows and deliver measurable business impact.
+I use **SQL, Excel, Tableau, Power BI, and ERP systems** to streamline processes, uncover trends, and support data-driven decisions across teams.

 Check out some projects based on actual work I’ve done👇
 ---